kurtsmurf/typing-practice/README.md

 1. handle text too large for screen
 1. focus reset button on game over (make focus transitions more intuitive in general)
 1. show mis-typed key on lose
+1. show streak count
-1. apply color to percent and cursor based on progress
+1. ?? apply color to percent and cursor based on progress
 1. ~~caps-lock indicator~~
 1. ~~"press any key to start": disabled mode for when returning from offline or starting from scratch.~~